 3. If the hip data collection is required, but have concerns about those permission requests, disallow them.

-4. As for the reason why just these specific folders' (~/Downloads, ~/Desktop, ~/Documents) permissions are requested when the scanning happens, it should be a macOS issue.
+4. As for the reason why just these specific folders' (~/Downloads, ~/Desktop, ~/Documents) permissions are requested when the scanning happens, it should be a MacOS issue.
 The customer should see some similar behaviors happen on other apps.
 If the customer does not want to see those popups, they can file issues to Apple or OPSWAT.

 Actions